Who Is This Credit Card Best For?

 - Insurance coverage for lost or delayed luggage: Coverage for lost luggage is good for up to $3,000 per passenger when luggage is lost by a common carrier.
 If luggage is delayed by six hours or more, you’ll be reimbursed up to $100 per day (for up to three days) to cover the cost of incidentals.

 - Insurance coverage for trip cancellation, interruption, or delay: Get reimbursed for up to $10,000 per trip in prepaid travel expenses when your trip is cancelled or interrupted for a covered reason.
 For trip delays, you’re covered for up to $500 of expenses.

 - Concierge for booking event tickets, travel, and other services

 J.D.
 Power’s 2019 U.S. Credit Card Satisfaction Study ranked Chase fourth among 11 credit card issuers.
 Chase scored 807 out of 1,000 possible points in the study, whereas the national issuer average was 806.

 As a major credit card issuer Chase offers major credit card issuer customer service.
 You can access your account online or via an app, and there are multiple ways to reach a customer service rep. If you sign up for Chase’s Credit Journey service, you’ll have access to a free VantageScore credit score and other credit monitoring tools.

 Chase offers industry standard security features like fraud alerts, zero liability for fraudulent purchases, plus credit monitoring if you sign up for Credit Journey.

-Fees for the United Business Card, including the $99 annual fee, are pretty standard for a mid-tier airline card.
+Fees for the United Business Card, including the $99 annual fee (waived the first year), are pretty standard for a mid-tier airline card.
 There’s no foreign transaction fee, making this card a good option if you’re traveling outside the U. S.